loot01/simple-cat/README.md

 # simple-cat
-A simple recreating of the cat command, written entirely in C
+A simple recreation of the cat command, written entirely in C

 ## Compilation
 `make`